Campus Energy Use:

 Energy Efficiency is technology that helps us reduce our energy use including: more efficient LED light bulbs, occupancy and vacancy sensors, energy-efficient mechanical and HVAC systems and appliances, and more.

 Renewable Energy is the final piece of the pyramid.
-After reducing as much energy as we can from conservation and efficiency, UCCS strives to incorporate as much renewable energy, currently from solar thermal, solar photovoltaic,and wind, to our energy portfolio.
+After reducing as much energy as we can from conservation and efficiency, Whitman College strives to incorporate as much renewable energy, currently from solar thermal, solar photovoltaic,and wind, to our energy portfolio.